-As time goes by, I find myself being inspired with new missions that have become very important to me.
-The mission below is the one that inspired me to create this blog, my 1st mission.
+I continuously find myself being inspired with new issues that become important to me.
+The following issue is the one that inspired me to create this blog and therefore is my 1st mission.

-I am equally committed to anyone feeling out of place or out of step with the world, regardless of ethnicity, gender, or sexual orientation.
+I am equally committed to all who feel out of place or out of step with the world, regardless of ethnicity, gender, or sexual orientation.

 Addictions – Students – Recovery